bjt-user/Linux/sed.md

     edit files in place (makes backup if SUFFIX supplied)
 ```

-`sed` works line by line so you can't apply regex logic across multiple lines.
+`sed` works line by line by default.\
+If you want to apply regex logic across multiple lines you have to use more complicated syntax.

 ---
 #### delete lines of a file